Mobile Integrated Dispatching for Alternative Delivery Models

-Not everybody needs to go to the hospital; sometimes it’s better to treat patients at home; sometimes the ambulance just isn’t needed.
+Not everybody needs to go to the hospital: sometimes it’s better to treat patients at home; often times the ambulance just isn’t needed.

 Beacon decentralizes emergency dispatching so that prehospital providers don’t have to be on the ambulance to ensure quality coordination.